-Proposed Modification Reference Proposed Modification Reason Previous Modification reference MM60 (Policy W11) Supporting text: 12.120 The area that is subject to Policy W11 is elevated land and has a number of constraints, particularly the presence of the Winchester conservation area in the western part of the area, the listed main Hospital block and some individual or group tree preservation orders, mainly on the southern edge.
+Proposed Modification Reference Proposed Modification Reason Previous Modification reference The area that is subject to Policy W11 is elevated land and has a number of constraints, particularly the presence of the Winchester conservation area in the western part of the area, the listed main Hospital block and some individual or group tree preservation orders, mainly on the southern edge.
 The Winchester Conservation Area Appraisal includes helpful guidance on the redevelopment of this area.
 The site is sensitive due to its location on a principal aquifer and parts may have contamination issues associated with previous activities.
 Given these factors, a masterplan should be prepared for the area in consultation with key stakeholders and interested parties and agreed by the city council.
-Ideally this should cover the whole allocated area, but there could be separate masterplans for the University and Hospital areas.
-Comments from Historic England PM102 South Hamps shire Urban Area MM61 (Policy SH1) Supporting text: Updates to the Current Masterplan Area map on p.370 - to show the different areas of development more clearly including the additional housing.
+Ideally this should cover the whole allocated area, but there could be separate masterplans for the University and Hospital areas. hire Urban Area MM61 (Policy SH1) Updates to the Current Masterplan Area map on p.370 - to show the different areas of development more clearly including the additional housing.
 (See Appendix 1).
-13.10 The capacity of the development area has been reviewed and this indicates that additional capacity can be achieved without extending the proposed development area, through a mixture of revisions to the estimated capacity of various phases (about 145 dwellings), development of land previously reserved but no longer needed for expansion of the primary school, and cemetery and mixed use areas (approximately 110 160 dwellings), and the development of an older persons' housing scheme ( already permitted within the local centre as part of the outline consent for Newlands, (approximately 45 dwelling equivalents).
-These are expected to give an Comment by ICB Update in response to the HRA Addendum and Comments from Natural England PM188, PM189, PM190, PM103, PM104
+13.10 The capacity of the development area has been reviewed and this indicates that additional capacity can be achieved without extending the proposed development area, through a mixture of revisions to the estimated capacity of various phases (about 145 dwellings), development of land previously reserved but no longer needed for expansion of the primary school. and cemetery and mixed use areas (approximately 410160 dwellings), and the development of an older persons' housing scheme (already permitted within the local centre as part of the outline consent for Newlands. (approximately 45 dwelling equivalents).
+These are expected to give an additional capacity of about 300350 dwellings.
+Update in response to the HRA Addendum and Comments from Natural England PM188, PM189, PM190, PM103, PM104